CubBossa/PathFinder-Documentation/src/pages/configuration/config.md

 Describes the way data is supposed to be stored by the plugin.
 The following values are possible:
-- `IN_MEMORY` - No data will be stored persistently.
+-<CodeElement>IN_MEMORY</CodeElement> - No data will be stored persistently.
 As soon as the server stops or reloads, all data is gone and cannot be restored.
 This might be preferred for minigames.
-- `YAML` - A flatfile based yaml database.
+-<CodeElement>YAML</CodeElement> - A flatfile based yaml database.
 Each roadmap/visualizer/playerdata will be stored as single .yml file.
-- `SQLITE` - An embedded SQLite .db file.
+-<CodeElement>SQLITE</CodeElement> - An embedded SQLite .db file.
 Data is stored in a file but accessible via SQL.
-- `REMOTE_SQL` - A remote SQL database system like MySQL or MariaDB.
+-<CodeElement>REMOTE_SQL</CodeElement> - A remote SQL database system like MySQL or MariaDB.

 For further configuration for each type check out the subsections below.